 I have to confess, at first I really didn’t like this psalm too much.
 It was a bit too random of thoughts for me.
 So I prayed and asked God to show me more about this Psalm, and as always, He is faithful.
 It was then that I began to be excited.
 It really is a psalm that could only come from someone who is kingly in spirit.

 It opens with a direct request of the Lord: “Answer me when I call to you…” So very direct!
-I wonder if it’s cultural (like you find in Haiti), or if it is just boldness.
+I wonder if it’s cultural, or if it is just boldness.
 From one king to the other, I think it is the latter, one borne of respect and friendship.

 But he prayed this prayer because he was in deep distress.
 He was crying out for relief from this distress which we begin to see a glimpse of in the next verses.
 “How long, O men, will you turn my glory into shame?
 How long will you love delusions and seek false gods?”
 Clearly the men under him were were somehow acting maliciously trying to ruin his character and to be a spreader and worshipper of lies.
 If anyone has ever been through that where men are doing that on a large scale, I am sure it is rather painful and difficult.